West Texas Road Trip

 Explore West Texas by Motorhome Rental

-It might surprise you to know that deep in the heart of west Texas are two locations very much worth exploring.
+It might surprise you to know that a west Texas road trip includes two locations very much worth exploring.
 The first one is a small desert town called Marfa, with a population less than 2,000.
 It’s a city that thrives in artistic expression where aspiring and some well-known artists travel hundred of miles to visit and get inspired.

 The second is Texas’ best attraction: Big Bend National Park.
 Located in the southwest corner of the state, bordering Mexico, it contains stunning valleys and canyons carved by Mother Nature over thousands of years.
 You might find yourself surprised, but exploring west Texas, particularly the section of the state encompassing Marfa and Big Bend National Park might not be as banal as one would think.